-Finally, as for result (iv), inspired by Fortin (2005), we conduct an external validity exercise by studying the association between elicited social norms and Italian female labor market participation across different geographical areas.
-We document a positive association between our measure of social norms and female labor market participation at the age and geographical area level, further supporting the relevance of perceived gender norms in shaping economic behavior.
+Finally, as for result (iv), inspired by Fortin (2005) we conduct an external validity exercise and study the association between the elicited social norm and the Italian female labor market participation in different geographical areas.
+We document a positive association between our measure of social norms and female labor market participation at the age and geographical area level.